Last Updated on October 14, 2021 by Lawrence Berezin

 “I’m keeping close track of speed camera offenses lately, and I am alarmed that even with the drastic reduction in traffic, the number of offenses has increased on some days.
 Our doctors and nurses are overburdened enough without car crash patients.
 Please slow down!” –Gridlock Sam.

-The time limits for submitting parking tickets and camera violations, hearing requests, and appeals have been suspended through May 15, 2020.
-You can still have a hearing by mail or an online hearing if you wish, but there will be no in-person hearings for parking tickets or camera violations through May 15, 2020.
+Most importantly, the time limits for submitting parking tickets and camera violations, hearing requests, and appeals have been suspended through May 15, 2020.
+However, you can still have a hearing by mail or an online hearing if you wish, but there will be no in-person hearings for parking tickets or camera violations through May 15, 2020.

 The Appeals Board will make one of the following decisions: